bilalshahid10/upcoming-events/README.md

-upcoming-events
+Upcoming Events
 ===============

-A plugin to show a list of upcoming events on the front-end
+A WordPress plugin to show a list of upcoming events on the front-end